How James Gang Brought ‘Rides Again’ Out of Chaos

-On record, the James Gang excelled at wresting rock 'n' roll glory from the jaws of seemingly certain chaos — and that's exactly what they did behind the scenes during the months leading up to the release of their second album, 1970's James Gang Rides Again.
+On record, the James Gang excelled at wresting rock 'n' roll glory from the jaws of seemingly certain chaos.
+That's exactly what they did behind the scenes during the months leading up to the release of their second album, 1970's James Gang Rides Again.

-"He just spilled his guts," recalls Fox of a band meeting called after he and Walsh realized Kriss "hadn’t said s--- in six months." "'I hate this band.
+"He just spilled his guts," Fox tells UCR's Matt Wardlaw of a band meeting called after he and Joe Walsh realized Kriss "hadn’t said shit in six months."
+Fox remembers Kriss saying: "'I hate this band.
 I hate the music we’re making.
 I don’t think I can play it anymore.'
 Joe and I were blindsided.
 You know, it was like, he was, I thought, a very fine player.
 'Tom, aren’t you somewhat equally responsible for the music we’re making?
 What do you want to do?'
 'Well, I don’t know, but I can’t take this anymore.'"

 Fortunately, Fox knew just who to call: Dale Peters, who had replaced him in a college band at Ohio State University a few years before.
-Although Peters had been drumming at the time, he'd since picked up the bass — and Fox happened to know he was at loose ends with his own group, the Case of E.T.
+Peters was drumming at the time, but he'd since picked up the bass — and Fox happened to know he was at loose ends with his own group, the Case of E.T.
 Hooley.

 "We could just play instantly," Peters adds.
 "I mean, we had the same record collections, we liked the exact same kind of music — we could just play.
 We can still do it.
 If we got together tomorrow, it would just work.
 It just works, I don’t know why.
 We’re completely different people and we never really hung around together, but we could always play together.
 So it was great.
 It was great fun.
 It was easy.
 It was fabulous.
 It was just natural right from the beginning."